benturnkey/notes/nitro-enclave-hardware.md

 In practice the Host VM communicates with the Nitro Controller via a virtual PCI device to provision and manage enclaves.

+ENCLAVE RESOURCES ARE PROVISIONED FROM HOST RESOURCES NOT ALLOCATED TO THE HOST VM.

-Enclaves are highly restricted VMs that boot from an EIF format, which is a container format that wraps a traditional Dockerfile style application in nesecarry kernel and init code to run as a VM.
+Enclaves are highly restricted VMs that boot from an EIF format, which is a container format that wraps a traditional Dockerfile style application in necessary kernel and init code to run as a VM.

 Host VM/Enclave communication occurs over a Linux VSOCK which is mediated by the Nitro Controller through the PCIe bus.